opmine3/opmine3.github.io/README.md

 This is the source code for the official OPmine3 website.
 Things to do:
-1. Finish main page content
+1. Finish main page content - Done
 2. Fill out the about page
 3. Work on mobile compatibility
 4. Fix annoying bugs